biggeleben/minimal/README.md

 * It's simple and fast
 * The mail 101: Show all subscribed mailboxes, show all messages in a mailbox, read a message, access attachments.
 * Push via IMAP IDLE (works for flag changes and new messages)
 * Themes!
 Yep.
 Simplicity is good but your favorite color is better.
-Hit
+Click on the little star icon (top right) to change themes.
 * Powerful search.
 Supports different prefixes, e.g. subject:report from:matthias.
 You can use subject:, from:, to:, cc:, and year:.
 To search in all mailboxes just add :all (leading colon).
 No support for fulltext because far too slow.
 * General HTML sanitizing; safe enough to play around
 * External images are blocked.
 Click "Show images" to load them.
 Smooth replacement; no message-reload necessary.